-- (b) the period continues to have started from when the period started under the previous provision. - (3) If the document stated a date before when or by when a thing is to be done (however expressed), the thing must be done by the stated date.
+(3) If the document stated a date before when or by when a thing is to be done (however expressed), the thing must be done by the stated date.

-213 References to repealed regulation [SM, s 215]
+172 References to repealed regulation [SM, s 215]

 In an Act or document, a reference to the repealed regulation is taken, if the context permits, to be a reference to this regulation.